A GPU-accelerated semi-coherent hierarchical search for stellar-mass binary inspiral signals in LISA: Introduction

 Search strategies for some of the other astrophysical sources that we expect to observe in LISA are much more mature.
 The late inspiral and merger of supermassive black hole binaries (MBBH) are loud GW sources that are one of the main targets for the LISA mission, these signals enter the frequency bucket on the lower end and merge at $\sim 10^{-3}\, \mathrm{Hz}$ within a timescale of days to months.
 GWs from these sources are broadband, but localized in time.
 Search and parameter estimation for MBBH merger signals in LISA data has been demonstrated in \citep{Katz:2024,Weaving:2024,Cornish:2007}, with work ongoing to evaluate the pre-merger detectability of MBBH signals \citep{Ruan:2024,Dal_Canton:2019}.
 Numerous double white-dwarf (DWD) sources will also be observed by LISA, these quasimonochromatic sources will show up as very narrow features in the frequency spectrum, overlapping with MBBH mergers.
 These continuous-wave like sources are long lived but are localized in a narrow range of frequencies.
 Searches for individual DWD signals have been demonstrated in several studies, including Refs.~\citep{Strub:2023,Littenberg:2011}, with recent works demonstrating the joint search and characterization of MBBH and DWD sources \cite{Katz:2024,Strub:2024}.

-This paper is a follow up study to Ref.~\cite{Bandopadhyay:2023}, where the feasibility of a semi-coherent search was demonstrated on simulated SmBBH signals with zero noise.
+In our previous work we demonstrated the feasibility of a semi-coherent search on simulated SmBBH signals with zero noise \cite{Bandopadhyay:2023}.
 In this paper, the semi-coherent search is further developed in the presence of simulated noise.
-Following Ref.~\cite{Bandopadhyay:2023}, particle swarm optimization (PSO) is used as the stochastic search algorithm over source parameter space, however it is here improved to allow for tracking the multiple maxima that are expected when noise is present in the data stream (this feature will also be vital when such methods are applied to the EMRI search; see, for example, Ref.~\cite{Chua:2022}).
+Particle swarm optimization (PSO) is used as the stochastic search algorithm over source parameter space, however it is here improved to allow for tracking the multiple maxima that are expected when noise is present in the data stream (this feature will also be vital when such methods are applied to the EMRI search; see, for example, Ref.~\cite{Chua:2022}).
 We also show that in the final stage of the search PSO particles can smoothly transition into Markov-chain Monte-Carlo (MCMC) walkers for parameter estimation.
 Searching over noisy data is computationally expensive, and this is solved here by hardware acceleration using graphical processing units (GPU).

 This paper is structured as follows.
 Sec.~\ref{sec:search_statistics} defines the semi-coherent search statistics and discusses their properties in the presence of noise.
 Sec.~\ref{sec:search} summarizes the structure of the search and details of PSO, including the changes made to adapt it to multi-peak optimization.
 Sec.~\ref{sec:Details} details the analysis pipeline, including the waveforms used, the LISA response, hardware acceleration etc. In Sec.~\ref{sec:search_statistic_statistical_properties} the sampling distributions of the semi-coherent search statistic discussed in Sec.~\ref{sec:search_statistics} are verified, additionally a probability-probability plot is computed to check the statistical properties of the semi-coherent likelihood.
 The results of several successful mock searches are presented in Sec.~\ref{sec:search_results}.
 Importantly, Sec.~\ref{sec:search_results} also includes a discussion of how the false alarm probability (FAP) of a stochastic search can be estimated.
 Sec.~\ref{sec:computational_cost} discusses the computational costs and hardware used to carry out the analyses in this paper.
 Sec.~\ref{sec:discussion} contains concluding remarks.